Mecha-Weasel/fof-map-preview-thumbnail-archive/README.md

 ```
 ## PS: For custom FoF map authors:

-* When preparing to publish custom maps for FoF, you are encourages to also create a map preview thumbnail for it.
+* When creating custom maps for FoF, you are encourages to also create a map preview thumbnails.
 * The process for doing-so, is outlined in this Steam Guide:
 ```
 https://steamcommunity.com/sharedfiles/filedetails/?id=3445083893